General Atomics MQ-9 Reaper: Italy

 On 3 November 2015, the U.S. approved a deal covering weapons integration onto Italy's Reaper aircraft, which would make it the first country outside the UK to weaponize the drone.
 The potential for increased contribution to NATO coalition operations, improved operational flexibility, and enhanced survivability for Italian forces prompted the request.

 On 20 November 2019, an Italian Air Force MQ-9 was shot down by a Pantsir system operated by the Libyan National Army or Wagner Group, near the city of Tarhuna, Libya.
 The Libyan National Army claimed to have shot down the drone that, based on the initial reports, was thought to be a Turkish operated drone, supporting the opposed Government of National Accord.
 The Italian Defense confirmed the loss stating the cause of the crash is under investigation.

+On 15 March 2026, amid the 2026 Iran war, one Italian Air Force MQ-9 was destroyed on the ground by Iranian Ballistic missile and drone attacks at the Ali Al Salem Air Base in Kuwait.

 Japan

 On 15 October 2020, General Atomics Aeronautical Systems conducted validation flights of the SeaGuardian UAV for the Japan Coast Guard (JCG).
 The test flight was conducted at a Japan Maritime Self-Defense Force (JMSDF) air base in Hachinohe.
 Both the JCG and JMSDF have expressed interest in acquiring SeaGuardian UAVs in order to conduct more ocean surveillance.

 On 15 March 2023, the JMSDF will acquire an MQ-9B SeaGuardian for trials as part of its MALE RPAS Trial Operation Project.